TechAriel/QuakeFlow-Real-Time-Earthquake-Intelligence-Pipeline/README.md

-# QuakeFlow – Real-Time Earthquake Intelligence Pipeline
+# Worldwide – Real-Time Earthquake Intelligence Pipeline

-QuakeFlow is an end-to-end data engineering and analytics project built on Microsoft Fabric.
+This is an end-to-end data engineering and analytics project built on Microsoft Fabric.
 It ingests real-time earthquake data, processes it using a Medallion architecture, and delivers actionable insights through an interactive Power BI dashboard.

 ---